artsy/artsy-passport/README.md

   if req.query.sign_up then res.redirect('/personalize') else res.redirect('/')
 ````

-Now access your Artsy user in a variety of ways...
+### Access a logged in Artsy user in a variety of ways...

 In your server-side templates